 The surname Gosman was first found in Austria, where the name Gussmann came from humble beginnings in early times but later gained a significant reputation for its contribution to the area's medieval society.
 Eventually the family achieved prominence by forming a number of branches and acquiring distant estates, thereby elevating their social status.

-Important Dates for the Gosman family
+Early History of the Gosman family

 This web page shows only a small excerpt of our Gosman research.
 Another 76 words (5 lines of text) covering the year 1788 is included under the topic Early Gosman History in all our PDF Extended History products and printed products wherever possible.